lukasbirki/lukasbirki.github.io/_pages/about.md

   - /about.html
 ---

-I’m a political data scientist, currently based in Mannheim (Germany).
-Currently, I am working at the [GESIS- Leibniz Institute for the Social Sciences](https://www.gesis.org/home), where I am also pursuing my PhD in the field of data quality and computational text analysis.
+## Welcome!

-I have a strong academic background, holding an MSc in <i>Big Data and Digital Futures</i> from the University of Warwick and a MA in <i>Politics and Public Administration</i> from the University of Konstanz.
-Previously, I have also worked at the Ministry of Economy, Labor, and Housing Baden-Württemberg, PricewaterhouseCoopers (PwC), the University of Duisburg-Essen, and the University of Konstanz, which have provided me with a diverse set of skills and perspectives.
+I’m Lukas, a doctoral researcher at the [GESIS- Leibniz Institute for the Social Sciences](https://www.gesis.org/home) in Germany.
+Please feel free to explore my website, and don't hesitate to reach out to me if you have any questions or would like to get in touch!

-# My Research
+## <i class="fas fa-graduation-cap"></i> Education

-## NLP
+- Ph.D.
+Candidate in Computational Social Science (current), 2023,

-My research is grounded in the social sciences, with a particular focus on empirical quantitative methods and innovative methodological approaches, such as natural language processing and deep learning.
-I am particularly interested in exploring a broad range of topics, including the quality of digital behavior data, data literacy, empirical-based decision-making, and the impact of digital technologies on society, politics, and public administration.
-I am excited to contribute to the field by providing valuable insights and perspectives through my research.
+- M. Sc. in Big Data and Digital Futures, 2021 (University of Warwick)

-## Others
+- M.A.
+Politics and Public Administration, 2021 (University of Konstanz)

-I have a passion for sharing my knowledge and skills with others, and one of the ways I do this is through teaching R. R is a powerful programming language and software environment for statistical computing and graphics.
+- B.A.
+Politics and Public Administration, 2019 (University of Konstanz)

-I offer a variety of R training options, including workshops, seminars, and one-on-one consulting.
-In my workshops, I cover the basics of R and provide hands-on exercises to help students gain a solid understanding of the language.
-In my seminars, I delve into more advanced topics, such as machine learning and data visualization, and provide students with the opportunity to work on a project of their choice.
-Finally, in one-on-one consulting, I work with students to tailor the training to their specific needs and goals.
+##  <i class="fas fa-user"></i> Interests

-I am committed to helping others learn and grow, and I believe that teaching R is one of the best ways to do that.
-Whether you are a beginner looking to get started with R or an experienced user looking to take your skills to the next level, I am here to help.
+- **NLP (Natural Language Processing):**

-Interests
+  My research is rooted in the social sciences, with a focus on quantitative methods and innovative approaches like natural language processing and deep learning.
+In particular, I am interested in how to ensure the validity of text-based measures of social science constructs.

-Data Science
+- **Election Studies**
-Text-as-data
+I have a background in political science, and my recent research centers around political elections.
+Specifically, I've been studying **postal voting** ("Briefwahl") and **voter turnout** (Wahlbeteiligung) within the German electoral system.

-Machine Learning
+- **Sharing Knowledge and Skills:**
-Social Media Communication
+  I'm passionate about teaching **R**, a powerful programming language for statistical computing and graphics.
+Furthermore, I also teach courses on NLP and "Business Research Methods"

-Political Communication
+- **Personal Interests**
-Intra-Party Heterogeneity
+Beyond my academic pursuits, you'll often find me exploring the great outdoors, whether hiking or cycling in the Odenwald, Schwarzwald, or the Alps.
+Alternatively, you might spot me engrossed in a game of chess or enjoying a cup of coffee in a vibrant café setting.